ZarScape/giveaway-discord-app/README.md

 ## Permissions

-Recommended bot permissions in the server: Send Messages, Embed Links, Read Message History, Manage Messages (if you want the bot to remove/close messages), Use Slash Commands.
+Recommended bot permissions in the server:
+Send Messages, Embed Links, Read Message History, Manage Messages (if you want the bot to remove/close messages), Use Slash Commands.
 Adjust according to your use-case.

 ## Troubleshooting

-- Error: `TOKEN not found in .env file` — create a `.env` file at the project root with `TOKEN` set.
+* `TOKEN not found in .env file` — create a `.env` file at the project root with `TOKEN` set.
-- Error: `Invalid Discord token provided` — verify the token in the `.env` file is correct and not expired/rotated.
+* `Invalid Discord token provided` — verify the token in the `.env` file is correct and not expired/rotated.
-- Error: `TOKEN or CLIENTID missing in .env` during slash registration — ensure both values exist in `.env`.
+* `TOKEN or CLIENTID missing in .env` during slash registration — ensure both values exist in `.env`.
-- Slash commands not appearing immediately — global commands can take up to an hour to register.
+* Slash commands not appearing immediately — global commands can take up to an hour to register.
 For faster testing use guild commands.

 ## Contributing